WICG/PEPC/explainer.md

     understanding of events taking place in the content area prior to the permission request.
 User agents could make better decisions and provide better prompts if they could make well-founded assumptions about the nature of the user's interaction in the content area, and the user's intent.
+At the moment user agents are limited to trying to make use of potentially ambigous signals such as the time elapsed between page load and the permission request.

     ![](images/image1.png) \
     *Example 1.
 A notification permission prompt on a news site (contents